-Musician: Participate in ensembles of varying ages and commitment levels.
-Cantors, ensembles and choirs prepare, rehearse and provide music for scheduled liturgies in a manner that encourages active participation by the assembly.
+Musician: Participate in ensembles of varying commitment levels.
+Vocalists and instrumentalists prepare, rehearse, and provide music for scheduled liturgies in a manner that inspires participation by the assembly.

-Music Ministry Committee: Support and offer advice to the Director of Liturgical Music and encourage music excellence in liturgy.
+Music Ministry Committee: Support and offer ideas to the Director of Liturgical Music and encourage musical excellence in liturgy.

 Get involved by contacting Rebecca Kaup or call 651-429-7771.

 RCIA Sponsor: Journey with and mentor adults to be baptized into the Catholic faith, Christians to be recalled into the Catholic church or Catholics who have not yet received First Communion or Confirmation through the Rite of Christian Initiation (RCIA).
 Meet Sundays at 10:00 AM.

 Get involved by contacting Mary Beth Jambor or call 651-429-7771.

 Catechist: Play a crucial role in shaping the future of young Catholics as a teacher for students grades PreK-8.
 Share your interest in your faith with parish youth and help them discover their own faith and application to their lives.
 Catechists serve October through April.